SEO Tips For Startups: Unlocking Growth On A Budget in 2022

-Let’s set the record straight.
-SEO should be a priority focus for startups in 2019.
-In this article, I’m going to breakdown why and how startups should build an SEO road map that is deeply integrated with the rest of their marketing, sales and product strategy.
+SEO strategy should be a priority focus for startups in 2022.
+In this guide, you will learn how to build an SEO road map for your startup, and how to integrate SEO with your sales and product strategy.
 This is a no fluff zone!
-I’m going to leave you with 10 actionable steps to follow for SEO success within your startup.
+Below, there are 10 actionable steps to follow for SEO success within your startup.

 Debunking Common SEO Excuses You’ll Hear From Startup Founders